 A practical approach to the design, and development of a relational database with an emphasis on healthcare.
 Analyzing the requirements of the database proceeds to the design of the structure of the relational database, which is then developed in a Relational Database Management System (RDBMS).
 Microsoft Access is used as the RDBMS platform.

-A graduate level course providing a comprehensive foundation for project management as it applies to healthcare.
-Students will be introduced to the theory and concepts of project management, and the tools to manage projects with a specific focus on health information technology.
+This is a graduate level course providing a comprehensive foundation for project management as it applies to healthcare.
+Students will be introduced to the theory and concepts of project management and the tools to manage projects with a focus on healthcare.
+At the end of this course, students should be able to develop, execute, and control a basic project plan that is capable of supporting organizational objectives linked to measures of success for a single project.

 A graduate-level course introducing healthcare professionals to strategic planning for the information systems organization.
-Skills learned in this course will enable the student to work effectively with and support the information systems planning effort and assure business alignment.
+The concepts are taught in a manner that allows the skills learned to be applied to any discipline with the organization.
+The course is designed to give healthcare professional a practical understanding of strategic planning and its importance to a successful organization.
+Skills learned in this course will enable the student to work effectively with and support the information systems planning effort in order to ensure better IS, clinical and business alignment.

 Criteria for selection of an approach to ergonomic job analysis depend on the combination of exposures (micro- and macro-level ergonomic stressors) observed to be present as well as the analytical goal.
 Many ergonomic analysis techniques are based on traditional industrial engineering approaches (time-motion study and work sampling), applied to the identification and evaluation of potential risks to workers' health.
 A variety of methods, both observational and instrumentational, will be discussed; laboratory sessions will permit hands-on application of several of these for critical evaluation.

-The course addresses Electronic Health Records (EHR) integration with patient care flow, clinical decision making and patient engagement, as well as clinical quality reporting.
-The students also learn core EHR functions.
-The course uses industry-leading EHR software as a learning tool to demonstrate how electronic health record technologies are used in a clinical setting.
+The course addresses Electronic Health Records (EHR) integration with patient care flow, clinical decision making and patient engagement, as well as patient registries and clinical quality reporting.
+Students also learn core EHR functions, strategies for EHR optimization, and how the EHR can be leveraged for population health management.
+The course uses industry-leading EHR software as a learning tool to demonstrate how electronic health record technologies are used in a healthcare setting.

 The purpose of this course is to introduce students to the Macroergonomics field.
 Macroergoniomics, also known as the third generation of ergonomics, is a top-down sociotechnical systems approach to the design of organizations, work systems, and jobs.
 The goal of macroergonomics is a fully harmonized work system at both the macro- and micro-ergonomic level which results in improved productivity, job satisfaction, health and safety, and employee commitment.